drawbu/dotfiles/README.md

 To open the terminal on top, press `CTRL`+`SPACE`.

 ### Qtile
+(Already installed by default on my Nix HM config)

 The Window Manager I use on Linux.
 It's a tiling window manager written and configured in Python.
 All the config files are in the `.config/qtile` folder.
 ```bash